Infragistics/livewire/readme.md

 5. **Save As HTML**: From the `File` menu you can select to save your current document as HTML or you can use the `CTRL + SHIFT + H` shortcut.

-For more informaiton make sure to read the [wiki](https://github.com/craigshoemaker/livewire/wiki).
+For more information make sure to read the [wiki](https://github.com/craigshoemaker/livewire/wiki).

 ## Installing and Running the App